-Complaints should be addressed to the practice manager, Barnby Gate Surgery, 50 Barnby Gate Newark NG24 1QD, or any of the doctors.
+Complaints should be addressed to the Patient Experience Lead, Barnby Gate Surgery, 50 Barnby Gate Newark NG24 1QD.

-Please ask at reception for a complaints form if you prefer not to write a letter.
+Please ask at reception for complaints form if you prefer not to write a letter.

 You should expect an acknowledgement within 3 working days of receiving your complaint.